xKronos58/GraphinCalc/Progrss.md

 - Tan graphs are inaccurate when the y value approaches +/- ∞
 - The -x of parabolas are inverted and approach -∞ instead of ∞ making the x domain (-∞, ∞) instead of [y.intercept, +/-∞)
+- Position of answer inside the Physics calculator is in the wrong spot and thus not immediately visible, should be move to the top of the screen and some padding should be added for better readability.
 ## Features In Progress

 - Basic Calculator